Prehistoric religion: Art, sculpture, and monuments

 Particularly in its heartland of the Near East, the Neolithic was an artistically and technologically rich era.
 The rock art culturally associated with the Paleolithic did not disappear in the Neolithic, and in regions like south India it indeed flourished well into the era.
 As well as continuing old forms, the Neolithic permitted the emergence of new kinds of art and design.
 As people moved from nomadic to sedentary lifestyles, they built houses that represented units united through physical structures, "subsum[ing] individuals into new corporate identities".
 They also built megaliths, huge stone monuments with widely speculated theological and cultural implications.
 Though a few hunter-gatherers, such as the Jōmon people of Japan, made pottery, pottery overall is another art form that emerged only in the Neolithic.

 Neolithic art with apparent ritual significance occurs throughout broad geographic ranges.
-The Liangzhu culture of the southern Chinese Yangtze Delta produced complex and abundant jade artifacts, some of vast size for grave goodsup to 3.5 kg.
+The Liangzhu culture of the southern Chinese Yangtze Delta produced complex and abundant jade artifacts, some of vast size for grave goods—up to 3.5 kg.
 Many of these jades featured engravings of unusual creatures in complex finery.
 In Japan, the transition from Jōmon hunter-gatherers to Yayoi agriculturalists was marked by the production of Jōmon ceramic figurines apparently intended to ward away the Yayoi invaders; the Yayoi in turn carved intricate ornaments and built vast shrines.
 In Macedonia, clay models of human and ram heads represent apparent household ritual and suggest that ordinary houses could be host to religious activity just as much as shrines or temples.